How to File a Tax Extension

 WARNING: I want to make it very clear to all freelancers that filing an extension ONLY means you have six more months before you have to file your tax return.
 It DOES NOT give you six more months to pay the tax that you owe.
 So, if you want to avoid any interest and penalties...

 I suggest you pay your taxes in full before April 15th.
 Then you have until October 15th before you have to file your tax return.
+Here's what you need to know about the 2020 deadline for independent contractors.

 Simply, your penalty will be a lot higher - around 5% of your tax payment per month.
 So if you wait until October to file taxes where you owed $2,000, you will owe $2,600.